ibm-cloud-docs/databases-for-mongodb/getting-started.md

 If you are using MongoDB for the first time, see the [official MongoDB documentation](https://docs.mongodb.com/){: .external}.

-Connect to and manage your MongoDB database through the [Mongo shell](/docs/databases-for-mongodb?topic=databases-for-mongodb-connecting-cli-client).
+Connect to and manage your MongoDB database through the [MongoDB Shell](/docs/databases-for-mongodb?topic=databases-for-mongodb-connecting-cli-client).

 Explore the [OpsManager](/docs/databases-for-mongodb?topic=databases-for-mongodb-ops-manager) functions offered in {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployments.